Hastycodea/JavaRevisit/README.md

 ## Part Three (3.0)
 This Java program demonstrates basic operations on an ArrayList of integers.
 It includes adding and removing elements, searching for a specific value, finding the index of the smallest number, calculating the sum of all numbers in the list, and printing the list of numbers.
 The program consists of a main method and three additional methods that perform specific tasks.

+## Part ThreeOne (3.1)
+The PartThreeOne program is a simple Java application that takes a sentence as input from the user, processes the sentence to extract words, checks for the presence of the word "java", and identifies the longest word in the sentence.
+The program utilizes basic Java constructs such as Scanner for input, ArrayList for dynamic array management, and simple control flow statements.